Majlanky/havelock/README.md

 Havelock project started in 2022.
 Basic idea and motivation was to invert and simplify logic of Spring security configuration regarding public endpoints.
 When security is used especially with other libraries as SpringDoc, it is very non-centralized to make an endpoint public.
-First things first endpoint must be declared in controller, SpringDoc annotation (for example SecurityRequirements) used on the endpoint and than the endpoint must be permitted for all in security config.
+First things first endpoint must be declared in controller, SpringDoc annotation (for example SecurityRequirements) used on the endpoint and then the endpoint must be permitted for all in security config.
 One thing wrong and everything goes wrong.
 The other thing is repeated things like exposing Swagger UI and api docs.

 Artifacts releases are available on maven central (and on pages indexing central):